bglarkin/tallgrass_restoration_legacies/microbial_guild_taxonomy.md

 ![](microbial_guild_taxonomy_files/figure-gfm/ssap_filgu-1.png)<!-- -->![](microbial_guild_taxonomy_files/figure-gfm/ssap_filgu-2.png)<!-- -->

     ## $OTUs_n
-    ## [1] 246
+    ## [1] 249
     ##
     ## $Sites_n
     ## [1] 25

+Out of 2752 OTUs, 249 are in this group.
 Most OTUs contain few sequences, but several range from hundreds to 25,000 sequences.
 The 25 samples are all retained, and vary from 4000 to 14000 sequences.
 None are so small that results would be biased by poor representation bias from being rarefied.

 ``` r
 ssap_div <- calc_diversity(ssap$filspe)